kubevault/kubevault/docs/guides/platforms/gke.md

+---
+title: Deploy Vault on Google Kubernetes Engine (GKE)
+menu:
+  docs_0.1.0:
+    identifier: gke-platform
+    name: GKE
+    parent: platform-guides
+    weight: 20
+menu_name: docs_0.1.0
+section_menu_id: guides
+---

+> New to KubeVault?
+Please start [here](/docs/concepts/README.md).

-# Deploying Vault with Google Kubernetes Engine (GKE) using GCS bucket backend and unsealing it using googleKmsGcs
+# Deploy Vault on Google Kubernetes Engine (GKE)

 Here, we are going to deploy Vault in GKE using Vault operator.
 We are going to use [GCS bucket](https://cloud.google.com/storage/docs/) as Vault backend and `googleKmsGcs` unsealer mode for automatic unsealing the Vault.

 ## Before You Begin

 At first, you need to have a GKE cluster.
 If you don't already have a cluster, create one from [here](https://cloud.google.com/kubernetes-engine/).